justinkeeth/ActiveDirectoryHomeLab/README.md

 Make sure to check the box to select: Skip Unattended Installation

-Configure 2 Network Adapters (1 for the internet connection that our computer is using and 1 for the internal network that we are going to create)
+Configure 2 Network Adapters (1 for the internet connection that our computer is using and 1 for the internal network that we are going to create).

-Adapter 1: Attached to: NAT
+Adapter 1: Attached to: NAT , Purpose: Internet access.

-Purpose: Internet access

-Adapter 2:

-Attached to: Internal Network (You can name this adapter whatever you would like)

-Purpose: Active Directory domain network
+Adapter 2: Attached to: Internal Network (Name appropriately) , Purpose: Active Directory domain network.

-Part 3: Install Windows Server 2025
+<h3>Part 3: Install Windows Server 2025</h3>

 Start the VM and begin installation.